-Hosting a food or fund drive is a fun, hands-on way to involve your friends or family in the fight to end hunger.
+Hosting a food or fund drive is a fun, hands-on way to involve your friends, family or coworkers in the fight to end hunger.

 - Office Charity Drives – Host a holiday campaign

 - Birthdays – Rally your friends and family to donate in your honor

 - Tributes – Honor or remember a special person in your life

 - Graduations – Mark a special day or event

 - 5k Runs/Running Events – Commemorate your big run

 Planning makes for a successful food drive.
 Here are some steps to help get you started.